New Jersey (888) 755-4657 | Georgia (470) 888-1650 | Indiana (317) 960-3400 | North Carolina (704) 461-3400

 How does ABA Therapy Work?

+Understanding autism also means learning how ABA therapy works.
 Applied Behavior Analysis therapy uses the principles of respondent and operant conditioning.
 These concepts assert that behavior can be changed in response to stimuli, and by providing positive reinforcement, it is possible to modify how an individual interacts with their environment.

 The ABCs of Behavior